 If you didn't work at any point in 2023, then you will need to complete form 8843 [PDF].
 Form 8843 must be completed by everyone in your family, including your dependent children and is due by June 15, 2024.

 If you did work at any point in 2023, you must still submit form 8843 [PDF] along with your tax returns by the April 15, 2024 deadline.

 Yes, you will need to file a federal tax return and submit the form 8843 [PDF].

 The first step with filing taxes is to figure out if you are a resident or nonresident for tax purposes.
-Generally if you were in the U.S. less than 5 months in 2018, you are a non-resident.
+Generally, if you were in the U.S. less than 5 months throughout 2023, you are a non-resident.

 If you were present in the United States during any part of 2023 on a visa other than a B visa, there is at least one tax form you must complete.
 Federal tax forms are due to the Internal Revenue Service (IRS) by April 15, 2024.
 Massachusetts state tax forms (if necessary) are due to the Department of Revenue by April 15, 2024.
 Please note that if you had no U.S. based income, you have until June 15, 2024 to file your form 8843.